biril/backbone-faux-server/README.md

 #### addRoute (name, urlExp, httpMethod, handler)

 Add a route to the faux-server.
-Every route defines a mapping from a Model(or Collection)-URL & sync-method (as defined in the context of HTTP (POST, GET, PUT, DELETE)) to some specific handler (callback):
+Every route defines a mapping from a Model(or Collection)-URL & sync-method (an HTTP verb (POST, GET, PUT, PATCH or DELETE)) to some specific handler (callback):

 `<model-URL, sync-method> → handler`

 So every time a Model is created, read, updated or deleted, its URL and the the sync method being used will be tested against defined routes in order to find a handler for creating, reading, updating or deleting this Model.
 The same applies to reading Collections.
-Everytime a Collection is read, its URL (and the 'read' method) will be tested against defined routes in order to find a handler for reading this Collection.
-When a match for the `<model-URL, sync-method>` pair is not found among defined routes, the native sync (or a custom handler) will be invoked (see `setOnNoRoute`).
+Whenever a Collection is read, its URL (and the 'read' method) will be tested against defined routes in order to find a handler for reading this Collection.
+When a match for the `<model-URL, sync-method>` pair is not found among defined routes, the native sync will be invoked (this may be overriden - see `fauxServer.setDefaultHandler`).
 Later routes take precedence over earlier routes so in situations where multiple routes match, the one most recently defined will be used.

 * `name`: The name of the route
 * `urlExp`: An expression against which, Model(or Collection)-URLs will be tested.
 This is syntactically and